-

 Although redundancy is classed as a no-fault termination, the law applicable to termination for cause applies.
 Termination on the basis of redundancy must be substantively justified.
 The business decision underpinning the redundancy must be measured against what a fair and reasonable employer could have done in the circumstances.

-A redundancy must be carried out in a way that is procedurally fair.
+A redundancy must also be carried out in a way that is procedurally fair.
 Any process agreed to in an employee’s employment agreement must be strictly followed, as well as any specific considerations which may be captured by internal policies.
-Employees must be informed that their jobs are in jeopardy, be consulted about the reasons for the proposed change, and allowed to provide their feedback and have it considered, before any decision is made to disestablish their role.
-The employer must consider any alternatives to redundancy before a final decision is made to terminate employment.
-Where head count reduction is contemplated, the selection of an employee for redundancy must be carried out using fair and objective criteria, and those criteria must be the subject of consultation with the potentially affected employees.
-The employer must be able to show that it has considered any possibility of redeploying the employee to any vacant roles within the organisation that are reasonably within an employee’s capability (even if some training may be required).
-It is important that employers do not presume an employee’s ability to perform, or be interested in, vacant roles.
+Employees must be informed that their jobs are in jeopardy, be consulted about the reasons for the proposed change, be provided with all relevant information, and allowed to provide their feedback to and have it considered by the decision maker, before any decision is made to disestablish their role.
+The employer must also consult with the employee about and consider any alternatives to redundancy before a final decision is made to terminate employment.

 Once a final decision has been made to implement redundancy:

-- an employee’s employment agreement may provide for compensation upon redundancy, but otherwise there is no statutory entitlement to redundancy compensation.
+- an employee’s employment agreement may provide for compensation upon redundancy, but otherwise, there is no statutory entitlement to redundancy compensation.

 - notice of termination must be given to an employee who is being made redundant.
 A notice period of termination for redundancy is usually specified in the employee’s employment agreement.
 If there are no provisions relating to notice, reasonable notice must be given.